zeruhur/gist/GIST!.md

 | 12 - 14    | +2            | Great    |
 | 15 - 17    | +3            | Superb   |

-Usually, a normal human being is limited to the maximum score of 15 (F).
-Other beings may exceed this limit.
+Usually, a normal human being is limited to the maximum score of 15.
+Other beings may exceed this limit into the super-human domain.

 ### Temporary scores

-If circumstances impact negatively a character Stat, its score may temporary drop to a lower Level.
-For example, when when a character with a Good Personality loses a social contest, their Personality drops to Mediocre Level.
+If circumstances impact negatively a character Attribute, its score may temporary drop to a lower Level.
+For example, when when a character with a Good Mind loses an intellectual challenge, their Mind drops to Mediocre Level until it has recovered.

 # Skills

 Any useful skill, in a situation that requires a check, grants as roll modifier equal to its score.
-The total score of all the character's skill may not exceed the sum of Mind and Knowledge scores.
+The total score of all the character's skill may not exceed twice the value of Mind score.

 | Skill Score | Level        |
 |:-----------:|:------------:|